 I also referred to recent studies that show that power can actually cause damage to the human brain.
 As an article in the Atlantic reported, “People under the influence of power act as if they have suffered a traumatic brain injury, becoming more impulsive, less risk-aware, and, crucially, less adept at seeing things from other people’s perspective.”

 This damage seems to include an impairment of a neural process called “mirroring,” which is a cornerstone of empathy.
 This impairment causes many powerful people to do worse at reading the emotions and thoughts of others, which leads to an “empathy deficit” that undermines their personal and professional relationships, as well as their ability to lead others.
 (See a similar report here.)

 Fortunately, these dynamics are not inevitable.
-During my talk I gave specific examples of how renowned leaders like Abraham Lincoln, Nelson Mandela, Martin Luther King and Ronald Reagan counteracted these tendencies by deliberately developing their capacity for empathy, discerning others’ values and showing respect for their opponents (see my blog posts on Abraham Lincoln and Ronald Reagan).
+During my talk to the Montana Legislature, I gave specific examples of how renowned leaders like Abraham Lincoln, Nelson Mandela, Martin Luther King and Ronald Reagan counteracted these tendencies by deliberately developing their capacity for empathy, discerning others’ values and showing respect for their opponents (see my blog posts on Abraham Lincoln and Ronald Reagan).

 - You can download a two-page summary of values-based (secular) relational wisdom by clicking this link.

 - You can download a copy of the 13-page handout I gave our legislators by clicking this link.

 Please join me in praying that these dedicated leaders will find many ways to put these concepts into practice in the coming days.
 And if you know of any city, state or federal legislators or civil servants in your community who might benefit from either our values-based materials or from our faith-based training, please feel free to share these resources with them.

 ~ Ken Sande